 Myth #10: There’s a Cure Around the Corner

 While research is ongoing, there’s currently no cure for Alzheimer’s.
-Medications can help manage symptoms, but they don’t halt the disease’s progression.
+Specific medications and memory care technologies can help manage symptoms, but they don’t halt the disease’s progression.
 That said, advancements are being made, and hope remains on the horizon.

 Conclusion